 Updated!
 We have some excellent suggestions to be included in the list.
 Please consider these question for any RFP you send out for Network, Systems, Cloud, SDN, NFV, Data Center, IoT, M2M, or any other buzz word you can think of …. 🙂

 IPv6 is not optional!
 Everything in every network must support IPv6 with all the capabilities, capacity, and performance seen with IPv4 networks.
-In other words, you must deploy IPv6 to survive and thrived in the connective world of IoT, M2M, and everyone/everything interconnected.
+In other words, you must deploy IPv6 to survive and thrive in the connective world of IoT, M2M, and everyone/everything interconnected.
 The question that all networked organization must ask is “how.”
 How would a network organization ensure all the products meet all the IPv6 requirements?

 One tool available to the network organization is the Request for Purchase (RFP).
-RFPs allow a networked operator influence their vendors through the power of the purchase.
-They reward vendors who are fully IPv6 compliant and eliminate vendors who are not investing in their own future (i.e. the future of the Internet is IPv6).
+RFPs allow a networked operator influence their vendors through the power of the acquisition.
+They reward vendors who are fully IPv6 compliant and eliminate vendors who are not investing in their future (i.e. the future of the Internet is IPv6).

 For the vendors, RFPs are tools to understand customer IPv6 requirements.
-Two or three RFPs which demand IPv6 feature parity will be enough for a product manager to justify coding a specific IPv6 feature.
+Two or three RFPs which demand IPv6 feature parity will be enough for a product manager to justify coding a particular IPv6 feature.

 There are some other documents that have helped network organizations write IPv6 RFP requirements.
 For example, RIPE-501 Requirements For IPv6 in ICT Equipment provides good materials for an RFP.
 But, RIPE-501 is not written in a format that can readily be cut and pasted into an RFP.
-What the operator needs is something that they can just “cut and paste” into their RFP.
+What the operator needs are something that they can just “cut and paste” into their RFP.
 What follows are requirements that can be cut and pasted into an RFP.

 IPv6 RFP “Cut and Paste” Requirement – Version 1.1